 Colorado has many beautiful locations to cast your line and wait for a bite or cast your fly.
 Because of the physical location of this state on Continental North America there are many bodies of water.
 Some such as the Arkansas River (A major tributary of the Mississippi river) are the habitat of many different forms of life.
 Trout are common in many bodies of water across the state.
 There are many other types of fish to be found as well.
 This guide lists five of the most common and interesting trout that can be found here in Colorado.

 The Cutthroat is Colorado’s true native fish.
-This fish and it’s subspecies can be found in their respective rivers: Rio Grande and the Colorado River.
+This fish and its subspecies can be found in their respective rivers: the Rio Grande and the Colorado River.
 It can also be found in many creeks, lakes, and reservoirs in Colorado.
-The best spots to fish this trout are known by many Colorado registered fishing guides.
-According to Colorado Parks and Wildlife the Greenback Cutthroat Trout is present in 52 locations and 19 stable populations.
+The best spots to fish this trout are known by many Colorado-registered fishing guides.
+According to Colorado Parks and Wildlife, the Greenback Cutthroat Trout is present in 52 locations and 19 stable populations.

 2. Rainbow Trout

 This Colorado classic was introduced into the state in the 80’s into the Gunnison River.
 It can now be found in many rivers, creeks, lakes, and reservoirs throughout Colorado.
 One popular spot to fish the Rainbow trout is along the Arkansas River.
 The fish gets its name from its bright and multicolored stripe that runs the length of its body with beautiful black speckles.
 This fish is the most stocked fish in Colorado.